 Effects of Sample Size on Test Statistic

 In developing the confidence intervals for the mean from a sample, we found that most often we would not have the population standard deviation, σ.
-If the sample size were larger than 30, we could simply substitute the point estimate for σ, the sample standard deviation, s, and use the student's t distribution to correct for this lack of information.
+If the sample size were less than 30, we could simply substitute the point estimate for σ, the sample standard deviation, s, and use the student's t-distribution to correct for this lack of information.

 Table 9.4 summarizes these rules.